- Developers

 4. Implementing a systematic review process

-Looking forward to developing a mobile app for your business?
+Looking forward to developing a mobile app (iOS, Android) for your business?

-As stated above, your business requirements and resources largely govern which mobile device platform should you target first while planning your business mobile app.
-However, both android and iOS apps, require a specific skill set and expertise in certain tools and technologies to develop a robust, user-friendly, and market-competitive mobile application.
+As stated above, your business requirements and resources largely govern which mobile device platform you should build first, Android vs IOS, while planning your business mobile app.
+However, both Android and iOS apps require a specific skill set and expertise in certain tools and technologies to develop a robust, user-friendly, and market-competitive mobile application.

-If you do not have such skilled mobile app developers on your project team, DevTeam.Space can help you with its field-expert software developer community.
+If you do not have such skilled mobile app developers on your project team, DevTeam.Space can help you with its expert mobile developer community.
 Write to us your initial app requirements via this quick form and one of our account managers will get back to you for further assistance on team building, project planning, release on app stores, etc.

 Further Reading